theNewDynamic/oregonsadventurecoast.com/content/adventure/forest-bathing.md

 **Forest bathing, also known as Shinrin-yoku, is the practice of immersing oneself in nature to improve physical and mental health.** It involves spending time in forests, parks, or other natural environments and using all five senses to connect with nature.
 The idea is to slow down, relax, and be mindful of the present moment.

-**Coos Bay, North Bend & Charleston**, on the Southern Oregon coast, offers a variety of natural landscapes for forest bathing, including dunes, wetlands, and forests.
+**Coos Bay, North Bend & Charleston**, on the Southern Oregon coast, offers a variety of natural landscapes for forest bathing, or forest therapy as it is also known, including dunes, wetlands, and forests.
 The surrounding areas are rich in flora and fauna, providing ample opportunities to connect with nature and practice forest bathing.

 Some popular places for forest bathing on **Oregon's Adventure Coast: Coos Bay, North Bend, Charleston** include the coastal forest trail along the cliffs between [Sunset Bay State Park](/state-parks-and-national-lands/) and [Cape Arago State Park](/state-parks-and-national-lands/), the cliffside at [Shore Acres State Park](/state-parks-and-national-lands/), Yoakam Point, [Horsfall Beach](/undeveloped-beaches) adjacent to the [Oregon Dunes National Recreation Area](/state-parks-and-national-lands/), [Golden & Silver Falls State Natural area](/state-parks-and-national-lands/), Mingus Park and Simpson Park.